Relationship between fitness and heterogeneity in exponentially growing microbial populations: Results

-where $\mathbf{c}_{a}^{\mathrm{proj}}$ (resp. $\mathbf{c}_{a}^{\mathrm{PCA(k)}}$) is the projected vector of Lagrange multipliers for experiment $a = 1,\ldots,33$ from the full MaxEnt problem (resp. obtained by including only the first $k$ PCA components), while $\langle \mathbf{v}_{\mathcal{E}} \rangle_{(.)}$ collects the mean values of the measured fluxes $\mathcal{E}$ according to a MaxEnt distribution parametrized by the external fields $(.)$.
-The average $\bar{\cdots}$ is taken over the 33 experiments.
-Fig. \ref{four} shows that $\varepsilon_{\mathrm{coeff}}$ is generically small and decreases fast with $k$, in line with the fact that the first 5 principal components explain ca. 90\% of the variability of the original coefficients. $\varepsilon_{\rm means}$, however, remains decreases much more slowly, becoming sufficiently small only when 18 principal components are employed.
-This number coincides with the number of fluxes measured in \cite{nanchen06,schuetz12} that are linearly independent, and indeed fixing 18 empirical means (and variances) suffices to perform lossless inference of the coefficients $\mathbf{c}$ and hence to constrain the remaining measured fluxes (Supporting Text).
+where $\mathbf{c}_{a}^{\mathrm{proj}}$ (resp. $\mathbf{c}_{a}^{\mathrm{PCA(k)}}$) is the projected vector of Lagrange multipliers for experiment $a = 1,\ldots,33$ from the full inference problem (resp. obtained by including only the first $k$ PCA components), while $\langle \mathbf{v}_{\mathcal{E}} \rangle_{(.)}$ collects the mean values of the measured fluxes $\mathcal{E}$ according to a MaxEnt distribution parametrized by the external fields $(.)$.
+The over-bar denotes the average over the 33 experiments.
+Fig. \ref{four} shows that $\varepsilon_{\mathrm{coeff}}$ is generically small and decreases fast with $k$, in line with the fact that the first 5 principal components explain most of the variability of the original coefficients. $\varepsilon_{\rm means}$, however, decreases much more slowly.
+In practice, lossless inference of the coefficients $\mathbf{c}$ (and hence the reconstruction of mean fluxes) requires the inclusion of the first 18 principal components (Supplemental Information, Sec.
+E and Supplementary Fig. S2).
+Incidentally, this number coincides with the number of fluxes measured in \cite{nanchen06,schuetz12} that are linearly independent.
+Note that, besides the achievable effectiveness in reproducing measured fluxes, inferred distributions also yields predictions for metabolic fluxes that are inaccessible to labeling experiments, stored in the marginal densities of individual fluxes (Supplemental Information, Sec.
+I and Supplementary Fig. S7).
+Likewise, they allow for accurate predictions of the values of physiological parameters quantified independently of fluxes, like growth and acetate excretion rates when such quantities are excluded from the inference procedure (Fig. (\ref{five})).

-Contrary to expectations, then, the complexity of metabolic activity cannot be captured by a few effective variables (see Supporting Text for further details).
-The fact that the moments of the inferred distribution (\ref{dist}) are sensitive to (small) changes of the coefficients in particular suggests that metabolic processes form a globally coupled system.
-This aspect can be analyzed in detail by calculating the flux-flux correlation matrices (Supporting Text, Figs S4 and S5).
-Within our MaxEnt modeling framework, flux-flux correlation $C_{ij}$ can be immediately interpreted as `metabolic control coefficients' (or susceptibilities) relating changes in flux $i$ to changes in field $j$ (or vice-versa).
-Indeed, starting from (\ref{dist}) and using standard statistical physics \cite{zwa} one sees that